tooles01/OlfaControl_GUI/analysis/Documentation/README_a_plot_olfa_and_pid.md

 `a_plot_olfa_and_pid('2023-11-02_datafile_04',pid_lims=[0 3.5]);`
 <p align="center"><img src="images/examples/plot_olfapid_default.jpg" width="50%"></p>

+**Other Options:**
+- Plot any combination of 2: flow, ctrl, pid, output flow
+- Plot horizontal line at setpoint
+- X-lims/scale time

 ## Function Details
 ** need to finish
 ** need to do something about which can be on which axis